redwoodjs/learn.redwoodjs.com/docs/tutorial/authentication.md

 By default the authentication system will return only the data that the third-party auth handler knows about (that's what's inside the `jwt` object above).
 For Netlify Identity that's an email address, an optional name and optional array of roles.
 Usually you'll have your own concept of a user in your local database.
 You can modify `getCurrentUser` to return that user, rather than the details that the auth system stores.
 The comments at the top of the file give one example of how you could look up a user based on their email address.
 We also provide a simple implementation for requiring that a user be authenticated when trying to access a service: `requireAuth()`.
 It will throw an error that GraphQL knows what to do with if a non-authenticated person tries to get to something they shouldn't.

-The files that were modified by the generator are:
+The files that were modified by the setup command are:

-* `web/src/index.js`—wraps the router in `<AuthProvider>` which makes the routes themselves authentication aware, and gives us access to a `useAuth()` hook that returns several functions for logging users in and out, checking their current logged-inness, and more.
+* `web/src/App.js`—wraps the router in `<AuthProvider>` which makes the routes themselves authentication aware, and gives us access to a `useAuth()` hook that returns several functions for logging users in and out, checking their current logged-inness, and more.
 * `api/src/functions/graphql.js`—makes `currentUser` available to the api side so that you can check whether a user is allowed to do something on the backend.
 If you add an implementation to `getCurrentUser()` in `api/src/lib/auth.js` then that is what will be returned by `currentUser`, otherwise it will return just the details the auth system has for the user.
 If they're not logged in at all then `currentUser` will be `null`.

 We'll hook up both the web and api sides below to make sure a user is only doing things they're allowed to do.